MS Structural Engineering

 The Master of Science Program in Structural Engineering combines a group of required courses, selected from within each area of the program, with a broad range of electives, permitting each student to design a program focusing on aspects of particular interest.

 Our goal is to make your time at Stanford as productive as possible.
 You are encouraged to use electives to build a program that fits your special strengths and interests.
-If you are planning to continue for the Engineer or PhD degree, your first-year program will include additional courses in related topics supporting your research interest.
 As you choose electives, feel free to consult the course instructors and check the detailed course descriptions in the Stanford Bulletin.
 Click here to download a checklist to help you verify that you meet these requirements.

 The Master of Science degree is a 45-unit program devoted primarily to coursework.
 Students interested in participating in research projects may enroll for up to 6 units in CEE299.